Fire Protection

 MIFD has a contract with another local fire district for fire protection (currently it is Mystic Fire Department’s B.F.
 Hoxie Engine Company).
 The fire station is within a short distance of Mason’s Island and is equipped with tanker trucks.
 Fire hydrants are located within the District no more than 900 ft apart to insure an adequate supply of water (the fire trucks carry 1,000 ft of hose).
 The cost of fire protection is one of the largest expenditures in the MIFD budget.

 With minor exception, all roads and rights of way within the District are the property of the Mason’s Island Property Owners Association.
-The Roads Committee (with representation by MIPOA and MIFD) is responsible for the maintenance of all roads and rights of way.
-The Committee also is responsible for the installation of road signs, painted lines and speed bumps.
-A general contractor is hired to oversee and provide these services when needed.
+In addition, MIPOA and MIFD own certain recreational properties within the Fire District.
+The Facilities Committee (with representation by MIPOA and MIFD) is responsible for the maintenance of all physical facilities including roads, rights of way and recreational properties.
+This includes the installation and maintenance of road signs, painted lines, speed bumps, road setbacks, culverts, drainage systems, trails and other aspects of these properties that support their public use.
+The Committee may often hire a contractor to provide construction and maintenance services as needed.

 Traffic Control